algorandfoundation/beaker/docs/source/decorators.rst

 Decorators
 ===========

+.. warning:: Out of date, needs to be updated to 1.0

 Beaker uses decorated methods to apply configurations to the methods they decorate.
 The configuration allows the ``Application`` class to know how to expose them.